-If you’re thinking of retiring early, you need to make sure you’ve built up a pension fund that will be large enough to see you through a long retirement – you may want to increase your contributions.
+In particular, people thinking of retiring early might want to consider whether their pension fund will be large enough to see them through a long retirement.
 Many people underestimate their life expectancy.
-You could be retired for 40 years or more!
+Some will be retired for 40 years or more!

 Things to consider

 Think about what you want from your retirement

 Whenever you’re thinking of retiring, it’s important to think about how much money you’re likely to need to fund the lifestyle you want when you’re retired.

 - Think about how much you need to spend – remember, you might be able to manage on less once you’re retired – and whether you’ve made provision for any unexpected expenses which may arise.

 - You also need to consider how inflation and the rising cost of living could affect your income over the coming years.

 - It’s also important to think about any benefits you could be entitled to receive – including the State Pension.
 The date you retire could affect these.

 All of these issues could have a bearing on when you decide to retire.
 You might find it useful to work out a budget to help you to get an idea of how much you’ll have to live on when you retire, and what your regular expenses are likely to be.

 It may be possible for you to continue working while still taking benefits from your pension plan.